cherednichenko/upwork_client_assignment_yelp/README.md

 And the run for <2 iterations> will look like:
 > rake tests:iterations['Restaurants.feature',2]

-The samll example of output here is:
+The small example of output here is:

 ```
 Executing feature: Restaurants.feature 2 times